klr8/svn-logstats/README.md

 # svn-logstats
 Simple and beautiful Subversion log file statistics.

 Svn-logstats is still under development.
-Check back soon for a 1.0.0 release!
+Check back soon for a 1.0.0 release (once Nienke is ready with her stuff ;-)!

 ## License
 The svn-logstats are released under version 2.0 of the [Apache License][].